vapmail16/genaicohort1/README.md

 - **Streamlit** for the amazing web framework
 - **Qdrant** for the vector database
 - **FastAPI** for the modern API framework
+- **LangChain** for the AI agent framework
+- **CrewAI** for multi-agent orchestration
 - **Poetry** for dependency management

 ---

 **Happy AI Development! 🚀✨**

-*This collection demonstrates the power and versatility of modern AI tools and frameworks, from conversational interfaces to intelligent document processing and robust project scaffolding.*
+*This collection demonstrates the power and versatility of modern AI tools and frameworks, from conversational interfaces to intelligent document processing, multi-agent financial analysis, and robust project scaffolding.*